Ethics Opinions

 OF THE MISSISSIPPI BAR

-The Ethics Committee of the Mississippi State Bar has been asked to render an opinion on the following proposed compensation arrangements:
+The Ethics Committee of The Mississippi Bar has been asked to render an opinion on the following proposed compensation arrangements:

 First Proposal